Private Onsen in Japan

 Frequently Asked Questions About Private Onsen in Japan

-Are private onsen more tattoo-friendly than public ones?
+Are private onsen more tattoo-friendly than public baths?

 Do private onsen cost more than public baths?

-Can I find private onsen options across Japan?
+Can I find a private onsen anywhere in Japan?

-What should I know before booking a private onsen stay?
+What should I check before booking a private onsen?

 Still have questions?